rkbrian/project_euler_100/README.md

  - WSL

 ## How to Use This Repository
-1. Create an account on the Project Euler website for work submission and records.
+1. Create a user account on the Project Euler website for work submission and records.
 2. Go to the chanllenge archives website and pick a problem to solve.
 3. In this repository, make a file with the name of the problem ID number, the problem descriptions and personal notes are documented.
 Some large inputs are saved in txt files.
 Compiling methods are stored in *Makefile*.
 4. Compile to create the solution execution file.
 Command: **make \<ID>**.